xavmarch13/lattirust_estimator.io/content/docs/SIS variants/_index.md

 # SIS variants

 We will now present all SIS problem variants implemented in our tools.
-Most effectively hand out additional hints to the adversary, while hoping that the problem remains hard.
-In all cases, we will try to define the SIS variants precisely, give the reduction to the basic SIS problem we use (SIS, RSIS, or MSIS) and also give a rough idea of what kind of scheme the problem variant allowed to construct.
+Most of these variants provide additional hints to the adversary while assuming that the problem remains hard.
+In all cases, we will aim to define the SIS variants precisely, describe the reduction to the basic SIS problem used (SIS, RSIS, or MSIS).

-While we will try to be as close as possible from the original papers, this (and the entire webpage) could probably still contains mistakes.
+While we will strive to stay as true as possible to the original papers, this content (and the entire webpage) may still contain errors.
+If you are involved in any of these schemes, feel free to reach out with corrections.

-If you are involved in any of these schemes, feel free to reach out with any corrections.
-In all cases, we will also show an example of how the variants can be called via the estimator.
+In all cases, we will also show an example of how the variants can be instanciated using the estimator.

 ## k-SIS